stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 ---------------------------------------

-The PSyIR captures a sequence of statements as children of a 'schedule' node.
+The PSyIR captures a sequence of statements as children of a 'Schedule' node.
 In PSyclone a sequence of statements in a tangent linear code are transformed to to their adjoint form by implementing the following rules: